If you inherit objects from a person resident abroad, these may be brought to Norway free of duties and taxes.

 - the testator was resident abroad when he or she died.

 - you are resident in Norway when you receive the inheritance.

 In order to know if you qualify for exemption for duties and taxes on inherited objects, you must submit an application to Norwegian Customs.

 You should submit the application for exemption before importing the objects to Norway.
 The application must include documentation that the terms mentioned above are fulfilled.
 This could include certificate of probate, will and testament, death certificate, proof of residence, accounting records and other documentation The documentation must be confirmed by the probate court or corresponding public authority in the country where the deceased was resident.

 For cars and other vehicles you must also present the original vehicle registration or a certified copy of the vehicle registration that proves that the vehicle was registered by the deceased.
-Permission to use the vehicle while the application is being processed will not be given.

 Not exempt from duties and taxes

 The following is not exempt from duties and taxes

 - objects that have been used in the deceased business activities